7Cb7nQU1/j-scrape/readme.md

 4. Grab a list of links using user modes
 5. Add more sorting methods
 6. Add a watch mode (download as new ones are posted)
-7. Port to Android/Web for more distribution potential
+7. Port to Android/Web for more distribution possibilities

 ---